-Over the past few months the Club has been preparing its planning application, which was submitted to Merton Council in November.
-Following a four week period in which the application was ratified and formalised, a registration number for the submission by Galliard Home and AFC Wimbledon has now been issued.
+Towards the end of 2014 the Club prepared its planning application, which was submitted to Merton Council in November.
+Following a four week period in which the application was ratified and formalised, a registration number for the submission by Galliard Home and AFC Wimbledon was issued.

 You can view the full application on the Merton Council website.

-The Council will now embark on a statutory consultation process, which will include 4,500 letters being delivered by hand to local residents.
-In around 16 weeks, the Council’s planning committee will make a recommendation about whether to approve the plans or not.
+The Council has run a statutory consultation process, which included 4,500 letters being delivered by hand to local residents.
+The Club is expecting the Council’s planning committee to make a recommendation soon about whether to approve the plans or not.